Exploring Refractory Metals: Characteristics and Industrial Significance

 Tungsten (W)

-Tungsten was discovered in 1781 by the Swedish chemist Karl Wilhelm Scheele, Therefore, the name is derived from the Swedish words “tung” (heavy) and “sten” (stone).
+Tungsten was discovered in 1781 by the Swedish chemist Karl Wilhelm Scheele.
+Therefore, the name is derived from the Swedish words “tung” (heavy) and “sten” (stone).

 The metal is best known for its use in manufacture of filaments for light bulbs.
 Moreover, it is commonly used in industrial lightning as electrodes in arc lamps.
 Further use finds the element in metal cutting, mining and oil drilling tools.